slurmulon/bach-js/README.md

 `bach` is a notation for representing musical tracks with a focus on human readability.

-You can find detailed information on the `bach` notation by visiting the [repository home page](https://github.com/slurmulon/bach).
+You can find detailed information on the `bach` notation by visiting the [project's home page](https://codebach.tech).

-This library parses `bach` into [bach.json](https://github.com/slurmulon/bach-json-schema) data and establishes the semantics.
+This library parses `bach` into [`bach.json`](https://github.com/slurmulon/bach-json-schema) data and establishes the semantics for playback, primarily around music.

 It also provides a collection of common data transformation and utility methods that make working with `bach.json` even easier.